 Other key issues Pulizzi emphasizes include blogging on your own site to gain ownership of content and the importance of e-mail subscriptions.

-Top SEO Professional – Kate Toon
+Top SEO Course– Kate Toon

 This Aussie is one of the most fun and knowledgeable SEO professionals to follow on social media.
 I have not participated in her full courses, but plan to in the future.
 Her advice is not only important for bloggers, but for small businesses looking to invest in their web content.